ORBNETSYS/PureGymCarousel-Public/README.md

 The format is based on [Keep a Changelog](https://keepachangelog.com/en/1.0.0/),

+# [0.9.05] - 30.08.2023
+- Added: Un-force monitoring
+- Added: Message box to prompt to save
+- Added: Search bar (textbox and button) and Show all button in Edit Associated Cameras dialog
+- Added: Check and match button (goes through all the Gym's line by line and check to see if the is a camera group that contains the Gym name and show a list of which gyms did not get associated, and also if there was more than one candidate).
+If there is only one group that matches, will be associated to the gym.
+- Fixed: Forced monitoring
+- Fixed: Send monitored tabs to Event Server
+- Fixed: Flashing the non-visualized tabs
+- Fixed: Popup current camera and all cameras

 # [0.9.04] - 25.08.2023
 - Added: Extra logs to debug connection issue over VPN
 - Fixed: Associated cameras would be lost if the user does not save before a refresh